 - language (aphasia, dyslexia, specific language impairment, autism, language delay, etc); and

 S-LP's are also involved with the deaf and hard-of-hearing individuals in close collaboration with the audiologist, and provides Augmentative and Alternative Communication tools to individuals with severe communication disorders who have lost their capacity to communicate.

 S-LP's serve a diverse clientele: preschoolers and school age kids, adolescents, adults and the elderly.
 They can work in school boards, special education facilities, hospitals, rehabilitation centres, long-term care facilities, CLSCs, and in private practice.

 The McGill School of Communication Sciences and Disorders offers a personalized and supportive learning environment to complete your professional training, leading to a Master of Science (Applied) degree in Communication Sciences and Disorders with specialization in Speech-Language Pathology.
 McGill has retained its small class size to ensure that all learners benefit from individualized attention and strong mentorship.

 Accreditation and Licensing

-In Canada, those wanting to practice as Speech-Language Pathologists must have at least Master's-level training in Communication Sciences and Disorders from an accredited program.
+In Canada, those wanting to practice as Speech-Language Pathologists must have at least Master's-level training in Communication Sciences and Disorders from an accredited university program.
 Requirements for professional certification necessary for clinical practice are set by provincial regulatory bodies.
-The Speech-Language and Audiology Canada (SAC) conducts an annual examination for those wishing to qualify for national certification.
+Speech-Language and Audiology Canada (SAC) conducts an annual examination for those wishing to qualify for national certification.